An elevated score in the commute category points to excellent public transit accessibility and shorter-than-average work commute times in this area.

 There are no cons to mention for this area, as all of the categories were rated above average.

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
-Royal Oak excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
+Richardson excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.

 |Average one way commute